mpod/scala-nes/README.md

 ## Issues
 Current version is extremely slow, it generates around 10 frames per second.
 Bad performance is caused by functional programming approach, which generates too many intermediate state objects.
-However, there are many ideas for optimisation.
+However, there is plenty of room for improvements.